Acute Gastritis

 No correlation exists between microscopic inflammation (histologic gastritis) and the presence of gastric symptoms (eg, abdominal pain, nausea, vomiting).
 In fact, most patients with histologic evidence of acute gastritis (inflammation) are asymptomatic.
 The diagnosis is usually obtained during endoscopy performed for other reasons.
 Acute gastritis may present with an array of symptoms, the most common being nondescript epigastric discomfort.

 Other symptoms include nausea, vomiting, loss of appetite, belching, and bloating.
-Occasionally, acute abdominal pain can be a presenting symptom.
-This is the case in phlegmonous gastritis (gangrene of the stomach) where severe abdominal pain accompanied by nausea and vomiting of potentially purulent gastric contents can be the presenting symptoms.
+Occasionally, acute abdominal pain can be a presenting symptom, as in cases of phlegmonous gastritis (gangrene of the stomach) in which severe abdominal pain accompanied by nausea and vomiting of potentially purulent gastric contents can be the presenting symptoms.
 Fever, chills, and hiccups also may be present.

 The diagnosis of acute gastritis may be suspected from the patient's history and can be confirmed histologically by biopsy specimens taken at endoscopy.